Tool reveal new logo in video teaser

 Check it out below.

-Tool kicked off their European tour in Berlin at the start of June and dropped two new tracks into the setlist in the shape of Descending and Invincible (opens in new tab).
+Tool kicked off their European tour in Berlin at the start of June and dropped two new tracks into the setlist in the shape of Descending and Invincible.

 Descending has featured in Tool’s shows for several years and was first unveiled in Toronto back in 2012.
 However, their performance at Welcome To Rockville back in May was the first with vocals from Keenan.

 Want to know more about the new record?
-Here's our ultimate timeline of the album (opens in new tab), which crams in all the information we have about what will be Tool's fifth studio outing.
+Here's our ultimate timeline of the album, which crams in all the information we have about what will be Tool's fifth studio outing.

-Scott has spent more than 30 years in newspapers and magazines as an editor, production editor, sub-editor, designer, writer and reviewer.
-After initially joining our news desk in the summer of 2014, he moved to the e-commerce team full-time in 2020.
-He maintains Louder’s buyer’s guides, scouts out the best deals for music fans and reviews headphones, speakers, books and more.
-He's written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog and has previous written for publications including IGN, the Sunday Mirror, Daily Record and The Herald covering everything from daily news and weekly features, to video games, travel and whisky.
-Scott grew up listening to rock and prog, cutting his teeth on bands such as Marillion and Magnum before his focus shifted to alternative and post-punk in the late 80s.
-His favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Ned's Atomic Dustbin and Drab Majesty, but he also still has a deep love of Rush.
+Scott has spent 35 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in the summer of 2014 before moving into e-commerce in 2020.
+Scott keeps Louder’s buyer’s guides up to date, writes about the best deals for music fans, keeps on top of the latest tech releases and reviews headphones, speakers, earplugs and more for Louder.
+Over the last 10 years, Scott has written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from daily news and weekly features, to tech reviews, video games, travel and whisky.
+Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, The Tragically Hip, Marillion and Rush.